MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-code-costs.md

 ### Evaluate the use of concurrency

 Evaluating the use of concurrency involves assessing whether asynchronous processing, multithreading, or multiprocessing can maximize resource utilization and reduce expenses.
 By using asynchronous processing, multithreading, or multiprocessing, you can handle more tasks with the same resources.
-However, it's crucial to ensure proper implementation to avoid additional overhead and to maintain cost-effectiveness.
+However, it's crucial to ensure proper implementation to avoid more overhead and to maintain cost-effectiveness.

 To evaluate whether using concurrency is a good fit, you can follow these guidelines: